nivandres/usetranslation/README.md

 Anyway you can run the replace functions without declaring its values, but it won't have autocomplete.

-Remember all your JSON Files should have the same structure, pages, and keys elements.
+Remember all your JSON Files for each language should have the same structure, pages, and keys elements.
 In case there is some difference between the files, typescript should detect it and warn you.

 ```JSON